hasimmollah/slotbot/README.md

-# Slotbot: Application to interact with chatbot for scheduling and display in calendar
+# Slotbot: Chatbot-Powered Calendar Scheduling App

 This project is built using **Django** for the backend, **React** for the frontend, and **Python** to handle business logic and data management.
 The main purpose of this project is to create a **chatbot** that allows users to query available **interview slots** for a company and display those slots both in the chat window and on an integrated calendar.